 When it comes to what we eat, it’s important you consume enough complete proteins.
 What do I mean by this?
 Essentially, of the 20 amino acids, 9 are known as “essential”.
 These 9 cannot be produced by the body itself, unlike the other 11.
 Once enough of these essentials have been ingested, however, we can synthesise the rest of the amino acids ourselves.
 A complete protein, therefore, is any food that contains enough of all nine essential amino acids to allow us to synthesise the rest.
 You can see why this is pretty important now, right?

 I think that’s enough science for now.
-The last question regarding protein then, is how much should we consume.
-Unfortunately, there is no one size fits all answer here.
-Age, weight, body fat, activity level – these all play a massive part in dictating how much you should ingest.
+The last question regarding protein then, is how much should we consume?
+Unfortunately, there is no one-size-fits-all answer here.
+Age, weight, body fat, and activity level – these all play a massive part in dictating how much you should ingest.
 I’ve always had one rule for myself, whether trying to cut weight, maintain weight or even add a little on.
-I take my bodyweight in Kg, double it, and consume that many grams of protein per day.
+I take my body weight in Kg, double it, and consume that many grams of protein per day.
 Eg if I weigh 74kg, I will aim to eat at least 148 grams of protein per day.
 From here, I play around with the amount of other nutrients I consume depending on that day’s activities and my current training goals.
 This rule has always worked for me (20s, active, male), but might not necessarily work for somebody else.

 If you’re looking for a basic place to start, I’d recommend you look to consume around 30% of your total daily calories as protein, as this has proven to be effective for weight loss (assuming your total calories is not huge).
 Remember, just like any nutrient, excess protein will still be converted and stored as fat.